The Most Common Home Decor Styles for Decorating Your Home

 Zen decor is molded after the Asian style that embodies Fung Shui, a popular guide for setting up a zen space.

-A zen home is minimalistic and relaxing.
+A zen home is minimalist and relaxing.
 It is centered on the belief that less is more and that by creating a visually uncluttered space you can reduce stress and help you feel more balanced.

 When aiming for a zen home decor style, you should look to clear out excess clutter, add in hidden storage, and keep your colors clean and natural.